 Pumpkin-Oat Chocolate Chip Cookies

-Slightly chewy oats, crunchy pecans, lusciously smooth chocolate chips, and an ever so soft cookie base.
+Here you get hearty oats, crunchy pecans, lusciously smooth chocolate chips, and a soft slightly chewy pumpkin cookie base.
+A cookie recipe you'll want to make every fall!

 - 2 1/2 cups all-purpose flour